-Adapt To Your Parent’s Needs
+1. Adapt To Your Parent’s Needs

 You may think you’re currently helping parents by opening early and staying late.
 But that’s already what parents have come to expect from an early childcare center.
-These days, parents want more perks, more advantages, and more incentives.
+These days, parents want more perks, advantages, and incentives.
 Are you offering flexible options in your billing cycles?
 What about “date night” specials, such as monthly pajama parties or movie nights.
 (If you’re a parent, you know how grateful you would be to have some quality time with your partner!)

-Just How Open Are Your Open Houses?
+2. Just How Open Are Your Open Houses?

-It’s not unheard of for childcare operators to bemoan the fact that no one show up to an open house.
-Yet at the same time, you’ve done little to advertise it—be it digitally, in print or even by informing current parents.
+It’s not unheard of for childcare operators to bemoan the fact that no one shows up to an open house.
+Yet at the same time, you’ve done little to advertise it—be it digitally, in print, or even by informing current parents.
 You can’t host an event without an invitation.

 More importantly, think about the environment of your open house.
 Is your facility clean and spotless?
 Have you set out refreshments?
 Do you allow a quick break for parents and students to mingle?
-How committed are you towards offering a tolerant and respectful space where every child and parent can feel welcome?
-Parents want a relaxed and secure daycare facility, and you need to present that in all your preschool marketing efforts—including open houses.
+How committed are you to offering a tolerant and respectful space where every child and parent can feel welcome?
+Parents want a relaxed and secure daycare facility, and you need to present that in all your preschool marketing strategies—including open houses.

-Parents Want A Community, Not A Pitch
+3. Parents Want A Community, Not A Pitch

 Recent research from the British Red Cross has revealed that a shocking 43 percent of mothers feel isolated often or even always.
 It’s not hard to see why.
 We live in a world of easy distractions and very little in the way of connections.
 Finding a community of peers has always been a problem for many parents, particularly first-time parents.
 Don’t just emphasize social interaction among your children.

-How Comprehensive Is Your Digital Presence?
+4. How Comprehensive Is Your Digital Presence?